IngridMorstrad/IngridMorstrad.github.io/content/posts/activities/2025-12-21-f1-ai-benchmarks.md

 # Round 3

 ## Me
-0. I just gave myself a zero.
+0. I just gave myself a zero from this point on.
 I don't expect to know any of these.

 ## Claude (Sonnet 4.5)
 x x x x x v x